hardillb/node-red-alexa-home-skill-web/docs/index.rst

 **********
 Introduction
 **********
-With 1400+ users, and 4000+ defined devices, available in 12 Amazon Alexa markets and due for launch (shortly!) in 11 Google Assistant markets, Node-RED Smart Home Control enables you to quickly bring voice-control to your Node-RED flows, using Amazon Alexa and/ or Google Assistant.
+With 1500+ users, and 4500+ defined devices, available in 12 Amazon Alexa markets and English locale for Google Assistant (other markets/ locales to follow), Node-RED Smart Home Control enables you to quickly bring voice-control to your Node-RED flows, using Amazon Alexa and/ or Google Assistant.

 You can support the ongoing development and hosting costs of this service via PayPal or alternatively through the `GitHub Sponsors programme <https://github.com/coldfire84>`_.